pyg-team/pytorch_geometric/docs/source/tutorial/application_overview.rst

 #. **Model**

-    Creating a model for graph classification intially relies on the same alternance of Graph Convolution Layers and activations, but now follows it up with a **hierarchical pooling** layer as well.
+    Creating a model for graph classification intially relies on the same alternance of graph convolutional layers and activations, but now follows it up with a **hierarchical pooling** layer as well.

-    Hierarchical pooling creates a gradual transition from node level to graph level representations.
-We can consider it as the counterpart of pooling layers in CNN models.
+    Hierarchical pooling performs a gradual transition from node-level to graph-level representations.
+We can consider it as the counterpart of pooling layers in image models.

     .. note::
         You can find multiple pooling layers in the `PyG layer catalog <https://pytorch-geometric.readthedocs.io/en/latest/modules/nn.html?highlight=pooling#pooling-layers>`_.